Dock Party

 A key advantage of Dock Party is that the controls, track details, and visualizer are always visible as long as the Dock itself is visible.
 It doesn’t matter what app you’re working in; you can see what song is playing without a single click.

 It is important to note that the Dock music controls and visualizer will not be visible unless the Dock itself is visible, for obvious reasons.
-If you always keep your Dock hidden or always run your apps in full-screen, this is probably not the app for you, although the menu bar features will still work just fine.
+If you always keep your Dock hidden or always run your apps in full-screen, this is probably not the app for you, unless you’re just here for the menu bar features, which work just fine on their own.
 Dock Party also works best when the Dock is positioned in its default location at the bottom of the screen, ideally with some space to spare on each side.
 Consider removing the icons of infrequently used apps if your Dock stretches all the way from edge to edge across the full-width of your screen.
 You can also opt to hide the track details completely and still see album cover artwork and visual effects.
-Track details can also be displayed within the Dock Party progress bar and/or in the macOS menu bar.
+Track details can also be displayed within the Dock Party progress bar and in the macOS menu bar.

 Features: